FastPhotoTagger

 Move dcraw.exe to the folder that contains exiftool.exe.

-o Windows: Download the ImageMagick program from http://www.imagemagick.org/script/index.php.
+Download the ImageMagick program from http://www.imagemagick.org/script/index.php.

 You may install the program anywhere on your system.